zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 Disputes have two consequences.
 Victory is defeat.
 Will be profitable.
 Reputation disrepute Will be.
 Shame is praise.
 Feels good, happy, sad.
 Will be desired.
 There is consistency and anger.
 There will be collisions.
 Resistance and Is opposed.
-Again or that karma causes bad grief.
+Again or that kamma causes bad grief.
 Causes of animal vaginal distress Will be.
 I say ghosts cause grief.
 I preach and I live.
 I will open.
 Divide.
 I will publish.
 I declare.